 Radiotherapy uses X-rays to destroy cancer cells in some parts of the body.
 Radiotherapy is a localised treatment, which means it only treats the area of the body it’s aimed at.

-Radiotherapy may be used to treat different parts of the body that are affected by secondary breast cancer.
+Radiotherapy may be used to treat different parts of the body that are affected by metastatic breast cancer.

-If secondary breast cancer has spread to the bones, radiotherapy may be used:
+If metastatic breast cancer has spread to the bones, radiotherapy may be used:

 - to relieve bone pain